-ER/Studio can export metadata in the same formats from which it can import.
+ER/Studio® Data Architect can export metadata in the same formats from which it can import.
 Metadata can be exported from the entire diagram by clicking File > Export or by right-clicking any of the submodels or the main model.

-Let's walk through an example of exporting.
-We'll use the model that was built from the XMI file.
+Let's walk through an example of exporting. we will use the model that was built from the XMI file.
 In this example we want to export the diagram metadata to Business Objects so you can use the metadata to generate reports.

-NOTE: You need a separate license for the Export Bridge for use in this session.
+NOTE: You need a separate license for the Export Bridge for use in this exercise.